-City of San Fernando senior tourism officer Ching Pangilinan, for her part, extended her congratulatory remarks to the UAP Cabalen-Pampanga Chapter.
+City of San Fernando Senior Tourism Officer Ching Pangilinan, for her part, extended her congratulatory remarks to the UAP Cabalen-Pampanga Chapter.

 “We are very happy to welcome another chapter of UAP, who has always been our partner in preserving not only our culture and heritage but also the environment.
-We look forward to this newest addition of professional organizations in the city and at the same time, we are so excited to collaborate with them in various projects that will help uplift our tourism sector,” she said.
+We look forward to this newest addition of professional organizations in the city and at the same time, we are so excited to collaborate with them in various projects that will help uplift our tourism sector,” she relayed.

 The UAP is the Integrated and Accredited Professional Organization of Architects (IAPAO) in the Philippines formed in 1975.
 To date, it boasts of over 38,000 members or 100 percent of total registered architects of the Professional Regulation Commission (PRC).